2010 Singapore Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
 Alonso said that his victory "meant a lot" for him to remain in contention for the Drivers' Championship and thanked his team for their efforts during the weekend.
-Alonso added that Ferrari would give "100 per cent" in the season's four remaining races and said the battle remained "very tight" despite scoring the most points out of all the drivers in the previous five races.
+Alonso added that Ferrari would give "100 per cent" in the season's four remaining races and said the battle remained "very tight" despite scoring the most championship points out of all the drivers in the previous five races.
 Vettel said that he was hoping that Alonso would make a mistake but acknowledged that it was difficult to overtake on the circuit.
 He also said that attempting to overtake Alonso in the final stages of the race was "the only chance" that he had of winning the race and hoped that the remaining tracks would suit his Red Bull car.
 Webber stated that he was "very happy" with his third-place finish and said the entire race weekend was the toughest of the year on him.
 He also said that he did not feel comfortable throughout the weekend and that he was staying composed through certain sections of the race.

 Alonso's win has been regarded as one of the best of his Formula One career.
 Former Formula One driver Martin Brundle described it as: "one of those races in which two drivers elevate themselves on to a separate plane from their rivals."
 It reminded him of the 2000 Japanese Grand Prix where Schumacher won that year's world championship from his main rival Mika Häkkinen.
 Will Saunders of crash.net said in 2014 that Alonso: "had little right to wrestle a performance of such magnitude out of either himself or the Ferrari, yet he found another level that day."
-After the eventual conclusion of the championship in Vettel's favour by four points, Saunders said: "Alonso's performance in Singapore showed he would have been an equally deserving championship victor."
+After the eventual conclusion of the championship in Vettel's favour by four championship points, Saunders said: "Alonso's performance in Singapore showed he would have been an equally deserving championship victor."
 ESPN listed it as one of Alonso's top ten races while driving for Ferrari.

 The stewards immediately investigated the accident between Webber and Hamilton on lap 37 and took no further action.
 Hamilton later reviewed the incident on video and was adamant that he was not at fault saying that he was "unlucky" for the second consecutive Grand Prix.
 Webber stated the contact nearly forced him to retire and compared the accident to Hamilton's collision with Massa at the Italian Grand Prix.
 Brundle felt Hamilton should have given Webber more space and agreed with the stewards' decision.
 Bridgestone director of motorsport tyre development Hirohide Hamashima stated Webber was "very lucky" to make the finish and that if left hand high-speed corners were installed on the track, the tyre would have moved more frequently and lost its pressure.
 Horner had also admitted that Webber had been lucky with his tyre lasting for a long distance.